based2/KB/network/ip_filter.md

 block from any to 193.26.115.217
 # Russia 2024-02-05 https://red.flag.domains/posts/2024-01-23/
 block from any to 193.27.90.0/24
+# https://red.flag.domains/posts/2024-04-16/ societegeneral-mise-a-jour[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider
+block from any to 193.27.90.119
 # Russia 2024-02-05 https://red.flag.domains/posts/2024-01-23/
 block from any to 193.27.90.138
 # https://red.flag.domains/posts/2024-02-22/ registrar: IONOS SE